jersobh/arch-parental-controls/README.md

 │  • Performs first boot and system configuration              │
 │  • Installs drivers and performs initial setup               │
 │                                                              │
-│  THIS IS WHERE ECA DIGITAL APPLIES                           │ │  The adult is the responsible party — not the OS vendor.     │ └──────────────────────────────────────────────────────────────┘
+│  The adult is the responsible party — not the OS vendor.     │ └──────────────────────────────────────────────────────────────┘
          │